One Potato, Two Potato …

 - 1 cup marinara sauce, or more as needed

-- 1 to 1/2 cups grated mozzarella-style nondairy cheese
+- 1 to 1/2 cups grated mozzarella-style vegan cheese

 Bake or microwave the potatoes until done.
 When cool enough to handle, cut each in half lengthwise.
 Fluff the inside of each potato half with a fork.

-Spread about 2 tablespoons of pizza sauce on each potato half, followed by 2 to 3 tablespoons grated cheese.
-Bake in a preheated 400-degree oven for 10 minutes, or until the cheese is bubbly.
+Spread about 2 tablespoons of pizza sauce on each potato half, followed by 2 to 3 tablespoons grated vegan cheese and steamed vegetables.
+Bake in a preheated 400-degree F. oven for 10 minutes, or until the cheese is bubbly.
 Serve at once.